eyrexh/HealthAnalysis/README.md

 As contributors and maintainers of this project, I pledge to foster an open and inclusive environment.
 I strive to make participation in our project and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## License
-The PharmaAnalysis Dashboard is licensed under the terms of the MIT license.
+The HealthAnalysis Dashboard is licensed under the terms of the MIT license.